ucsb-cs148/s21/_exam/project_presentations.md

 by the teaching team, plus questions.
 Each member of the group should be available for the question session.

-The ten minute video presentation should include a demo, as well as a discussion of technical matters.
+The ten minute video presentation should include a demo (functionality, similar to what was done in the MVP video), as well as a discussion of technical matters.

 **Technical matters to cover:**